Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 When specifying a directory (e.g., "sources/"), all files within that directory will be included in the context.
 This parameter works alongside the automatic context building system but ensures these specific files are always included.

-The `addSystem` parameter allows you to append custom instructions to the system prompt that's sent to the LLM.
-These instructions are added at the end of the system prompt after all the context files, giving you a way to provide additional guidance or constraints for this specific interaction without modifying any files.
+The `addSystem` parameter allows you to prepend custom instructions to the system prompt that's sent to the LLM.
+These instructions are added at the beginning of the system prompt before all the core files and context files, giving you a way to provide additional guidance or constraints for this specific interaction without modifying any files.
 This is particularly useful for:

 - Temporarily changing the AI's behavior for a single message
 - Adding specific instructions for handling the current query